Home

 The Miniature – or Mini Schnauzer as it’s often called – is now the 11th most popular dog breed in America and number 7 in Canada.

-While the breed has traditionally been less well known in the UK, it is becoming more popular year on year, as news of these little dogs with the big character spreads.
+While the breed has traditionally been less well known in the UK, it is becoming more popular year on year, as news of these little dogs with the big personality spreads.
 It is currently 13th in the Top 20 Breeds, according to The Kennel Club (UK).

 row of mini schnauzer faces